chubes4/ai-http-client/README.md

 ## Contributing

-Built by advanced developers, for advanced developers.
+Built by developers, for developers.
 PRs welcome for:
 - New provider implementations
 - Performance improvements
 - WordPress compatibility fixes